-If anti-dumping measures have been taken in respect of certain goods, an affected party may consider it appropriate to apply for a review of those measures as they affect a particular exporter or exporters generally.
+Where anti-dumping measures have been taken in respect of certain goods, an affected party may apply for a review of those measures as they affect a particular exporter or exporters generally4.

-An affected party may apply for revocation of the measures if there are reasonable grounds to assert that the anti-dumping measures are no longer warranted.
+An affected party may apply for revocation of the measures if there are reasonable grounds to assert that the anti-dumping measures are no longer warranted5.

-If an application for a review of anti-dumping measures is received, and not rejected, the Commissioner has up to 155 days, or such longer time as the Parliamentary Secretary may allow, to inquire and report to the Parliamentary Secretary on the review of the measures.
+If an application for a review of anti-dumping measures is received, and not rejected, the Commissioner has up to 155 days, or such longer time as the Minister may allow, to inquire and report to the Minister on the review of the measures6.